Fujifabric: Memorial concert, label change, and new vocalist (2010-present)

 Despite the death of their lead singer, the band continued with the remaining three members.
 In 2010, the band switched labels from EMI Music Japan to Sony Music Associated Records.
 The three remaining members performed a memorial concert in August 2010, Fujifabric Presents Fuji Fuji Fuji Q, which featured many friends of the band substituting as lead vocalist including Quruli, Kishidan, Puffy, Tamio Okuda, Polysics, and more.
 The DVD and Blu-ray from this concert was released on July 20, 2011.
 In August 2011, they announced that their sixth album, titled Star, would be released September 21 with lead guitarist Sōichirō Yamauchi as the new vocalist.

 The lead track from their twelfth single, "Tsuredure Monochrome / Ryūsenkei" (徒然モノクローム / 流線形, Tsuredure Monokurōmu / Ryūsenkei), released on May 15, 2012, was the opening song for the anime Tsuritama.
 The limited edition of this single includes a live DVD featuring the current lineup of Fujifabric performing tracks from Star.

 Their latest album, Voyager, was released on March 6, 2013.
 One of the singles promoting the album, "Small World", was used as the 4th opening to the anime Space Brothers.

 In 2014 they released two songs that were featured in anime: "Life" for the second season of Silver Spoon and "Blue" for the anime Blue Spring Ride.

+On 3rd of July 2024, the band announced that they would go on an indefinite hiatus from February 2025.